 Modern CMake with Qt and Boost

 Last week I attended the MeetingC++ conference with several colleagues.
 KDAB was a gold sponsor of the conference in Düsseldorf, and I delivered a talk about ‘Modern CMake’ with Qt and Boost.
-My slides are available here and the sequence of them is reflected in this post.
+Content from my slides will be reflected in this post.

 As there will be no video recordings posted of the talk, the next best thing is turning my presentation notes into a blog post.